 - Material entities.
 A material entity is a concept found within the Substance, Physical object, Pharmaceutical/biologic product, Physical force, or Organism subhierarchies.
 Every substance that can cause adverse effects should be in the core (with the understanding that poisonings and adverse effects in humans may be caused by virtually any substance).
 Some material entities may be of interest only in a non-human or veterinary context.
 These entities may be added to, or left in, a veterinary extension. - Organisms.
-Most organisms should be in the core, with some exceptions.
-There are almost 27,000 organism codes in the Veterinary Extension maintained by the Veterinary Terminology Services Laboratory (VTSL) at Virginia Tech University.
-Generally, most of these are descendants of Kingdom Animalia.
-These are not transferred to the core, except when used in public health or human medicine or when requested by more than one SNOMED International member country.
-Breeds are primarily restricted to the veterinary domain.
-In addition, requests for other organisms that are not used in public health or human medicine can be added to the Veterinary Extension.
-This is mostly applicable to macroorganisms as microorganisms can change host or take advantage of immunosuppression in humans.
-Also, human laboratories may need to report animal pathogens.
-Organisms that are not used in human medicine can be added to the Veterinary Extension.
+Most organisms should be in the core: - In general, microorganisms will be added to the core as they can be either human pathogens or they can change host or take advantage of immunosuppression in humans.
+Also, human laboratories may need to report animal pathogens. - Macroorganisms are added to the core when used in public health or human medicine or when requested by more than one SNOMED International member country.
+Otherwise, they maybe added the Veterinary Extension maintained by the Veterinary Terminology Services Laboratory (VTSL) at Virginia Tech University.
+The Veterinary extension content is not transferred to the core, except when used in public health or human medicine or when requested by more than one SNOMED International member country. - Breeds are restricted to the veterinary domain.

 The Veterinary Extension is publicly available to SNOMED International member countries and to Affiliate Licensees.
-To access to the Veterinary Extension, please see http://vtsl.vetmed.vet.edu, or contact the VTSL at vtsl.vetmed.vet.edu, or contact the VTSL at vtsl.vetmed.ve
+To access to the Veterinary Extension, please see http://vtsl.vetmed.vet.edu, or contact the VTSL at vtsl.extension@gmail.com.